 - Tonsillectomy and/or adenoidectomy.
-This is often the first treatment option for children, because enlarged tonsils and adenoids are usually the cause of their sleep apnea.
+This is often the first treatment option for children because enlarged tonsils or adenoids are a common cause of sleep apnea.

 - Tracheostomy.
 Although this is effective at treating sleep apnea, it is done only when other treatments have failed or when treatment is needed right away.

 - Maxillo-mandibular advancement (MMA).
 This moves the upper and lower jaw forward to increase the size of the airway.

 - Radiofrequency ablation (RFA).
 This reduces the size of the tongue and other tissues that may be blocking airflow to the lungs.

 - Palatal implants.
 These are small plastic rods that are implanted in the soft palate.
 They make the soft palate stiffer to keep the tissue from blocking the airway.

 - Other surgical procedures to repair bone and tissue problems in the mouth and throat.

 - Bariatric surgery.
 This surgery can promote weight loss that improves sleep apnea.footnote 11